National Drug And Alcohol Facts Week: Learn The Truth About Substance Use

 How to talk to teenagers about drug misuse

 The emerging consensus on the most effective ways to discuss substance use with teenagers indicates that honesty can be paramount.
-Research has shown that previous substance use prevention programs based on scare tactics, such as Drug Abuse Resistance Education (DARE), were ineffective in deterring youth substance use, largely due, in part, to the information communicated being inaccurate, cherry-picked, or presented as representative of all substance use, when in reality it focused on worst-case scenarios.
+Research from 1996 has shown that previous substance use prevention programs based on scare tactics, such as Drug Abuse Resistance Education (DARE), were ineffective in deterring youth substance use, largely due, in part, to the information communicated being inaccurate, cherry-picked, or presented as representative of all substance use, when in reality it focused on worst-case scenarios.

 Teenagers may have already been exposed to substance use, whether their friends are experimenting, they are trying substances themselves, or they have observed parents and other family members using substances (as can be common with alcohol and tobacco).
 Depicting the consequences of substance use in a catastrophic way may lead to adolescents disengaging and dismissing the message, especially if they know people